How to Plan an Amazing Family Trip to Rotorua

 Another way to enjoy a rainy day in Rotorua, or in any type of weather, in fact, is at Agrodome.
-This is one of the top sheep shows and farm tours of the country, where you have the option to watch a show on sheep shearing and wool spinning or see the variety of farming that happens in New Zealand on the farm tour – or both!
+This is one of the top sheep shows and farm tours in the country, where you have the option to watch a show on sheep shearing and wool spinning or see the variety of farming that happens in New Zealand on the farm tour – or both!
 Farmers will introduce you to sheep, cattle, deer, llamas, alpacas, emus and ostriches to feed them, while you’ll also get a chance for a feed with organic fruit orchard and honey tastings.
-Learn more about Agrodome on Viator, Tripadvisor and KKday.
+Learn more about Agrodome on Viator.

 For more ideas, check out the 15 Things to Do in Rotorua on a Rainy Day.

 Free Family Activities

 Surrounded by stunning lakes, geothermal features and various types of forests, Rotorua is a place you can also enjoy for free with its breathtaking natural attractions.